Diversity Social Work Advancement Program (DSWAP)

 - Recipients must complete their concentration field placement in clinical mental health at an agency that meets the funding requirements.

-- To apply for DSWAP, complete the application by Tuesday, April 25 (Word).
+- To apply for DSWAP, complete the application, which will be available in March.

 - Students apply for this award at the time they begin applying for their concentration field placement, rather than at the time of admission.